CKSCHW/Schwarzmann-Hub/src/deployment-notes.md

 ---

+### 4.5 (One-Time Setup) Activate Firebase Storage

+Before you can upload files (like weekly schedules), you must enable the Storage service in your Firebase project.
+This only needs to be done once.

+1. Go to the **Firebase Console** and select your `work-news-hub` project.
+2. In the left menu, go to **Build > Storage**.
+3. Click the **"Get started"** button.
+4. Follow the on-screen prompts.
+You can accept the default security rules for now (they allow authenticated users to read/write).
+5. Choose the default cloud storage location when prompted.

+Once this is complete, the `The specified bucket does not exist` error will be resolved.

 ### 5. Start the Application with PM2

 PM2 will run your app in the background and ensure it restarts automatically if it crashes.